10 Unbelievable Facts About Whales That Will Blow Your Mind

 Blue whales are so big that their tongues weigh more than an elephant.
 Their hearts are the size of a car, and their aorta is big enough for a small child to crawl through.
 Despite their size, blue whales can swim up to speeds of 30 miles per hour.
 They are also very long-lived animals, with a lifespan of up to 100 years.
 Blue whales are found in all oceans of the world, and they migrate annually to feeding and breeding grounds.

 Though they are now mostly confined to the ocean's depths, whales once roamed the Earth alongside dinosaurs.
 These massive creatures can weigh up to 200 tons and measure over 100 feet in length, making them the largest animals on the planet.
+If you've ever wondered where do whales live, whales live in all oceans around the world.
+Generally, whales migrate to areas with plentiful food sources such as shallow coastal waters or upwelling regions.
+They have also been seen in some inland rivers and lakes.

 Whales are highly intelligent creatures with complex social structures and have been known to use tools and cooperate in hunting.
 Sadly, whale populations as well as sharks populations have declined for many years due to commercial whaling and other human activities.